 - Balcony cabins have ample closet space, bathroom (shower), desk, drawer, and some have additional beds for 3rd/4th person.

-- Oceanview cabins have picture window (category OE have Porthole Window, and category OV are with obstructed view.
+- Oceanview cabins have picture window (category OE have Porthole Window, and category OV are with an obstructed view.

 - All Sapphire Princess cabins as amenities have living area (vanity, desk, seating), 2 twin beds (convertible to queen), deluxe bedding sets (Egyptian cotton linens), closet, desk, flat TV, direct-dial phone, safe, hairdryer, bath products (shampoo, body lotion, conditioner), mini-bar/fridge, individual air-conditioning, evening turndown service, complimentary 24-hour room service.